FS-2005-4, January 2005

 Easy payment options: E-filers with a balance due can schedule a safe and convenient electronic funds withdrawal from their bank account, or pay with a credit card.

 Federal/State e-filing: Taxpayers in 37 states and the District of Columbia can e-file their federal and state tax returns in one transmission to the IRS.
 The IRS forwards the state data to the appropriate state tax agency.
-In 2003, more than 22.7 million taxpayers filed federal-state electronic returns in Alabama, Arizona, Arkansas, Colorado, Connecticut, Delaware, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Mississippi, Missouri, Montana, Nebraska, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Utah, Vermont, Virginia, West Virginia, Wisconsin and the District of Columbia.
+In 2004, almost 27 million taxpayers filed federal-state electronic returns in Alabama, Arizona, Arkansas, Colorado, Connecticut, Delaware, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Mississippi, Missouri, Montana, Nebraska, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Utah, Vermont, Virginia, West Virginia, Wisconsin and the District of Columbia.

 Free Internet Filing

-For the 2004 filing season, at least 60 percent (78 million) of individual taxpayers will be eligible for IRS Free File.
+For the 2005 filing season, at least 60 percent (78 million) of individual taxpayers will be eligible for IRS Free File.
 Tax software companies and the federal government are teaming up to offer free online tax preparation and electronic filing services to eligible taxpayers.
-Free services are accessible through IRS.gov.
-Eligibility requirements will be on IRS.gov beginning in mid-January 2004.
+Free services are accessible through irs.gov.
+Eligibility requirements will be on IRS.gov beginning in mid-January 2005.

 Using a Personal Computer